Monday, October 10, 2011

 This portrait of Hunt appeared on a 19th century carte de visite.

 Towards the end of 1838, the new Texas president (the wonderfully named Mirabeau Buonaparte Lamar) named Hunt as Texas Secretary of the Navy, and he served just six months in office.
 Three years after this, Hunt was nominated as a Texas Vice-Presidential candidate with the aforementioned David Burnet, but lost the election to the famed Sam Houston.

 Memucan Hunt married on Valentine's Day 1850 to Galveston native Anne Taliaferro Howard (1832-1916).
-The couple are recorded as being childless during the course of their marriage.
-One can also note that Hunt was twenty-five years older than his eighteen year old spouse!
+The couple is recorded as being childless during the course of their marriage.
+One can also note that Hunt was twenty-five years older than his eighteen-year-old spouse!

 Sunday, October 9, 2011